This set of Civil Engineering Drawing Multiple Choice Questions & Answers (MCQs) focuses on “Lines, Lettering and Dimensioning”.

 Explanation: Centre line is used to indicate the axes of cylindrical, conical or spherical objects.
 Also to show the centre of circle and arcs.
 Long, thin chain line composed of alternate long and dot spaces approximately 1mm apart.
 Long dashes are about 9 to 12mm apart.

-3. Line C is used for irregular boundaries, what is its name?
+3. In n the following figure line C is used for irregular boundaries, what is its name?

 a) Construction line